 When it comes to racing, Inov-8 is not the go-to brand for the majority of athletes, but according to 100, 000 shoe reviews written by runners, there are some decent race models in their performance collection.
-Inov-8 race shoes might be great for the beginner or casual racers.
+Inov-8 competition shoes might be great for the beginner or casual racers.
 Lightweight and minimal, the race platforms from the brand will keep you flexible and fast.

-- Race shoes are designed for the trail or track.
+- Competition shoes are designed for the trail or track.
 They are similar in terms of minimal features and lightweight structure.
 Since race shoes are made for speed, it is expected that the shoes are nimble and flexible enough.
 However, trail race shoes might be thicker in the midsole and outsole to boost the protection and support for adventure racing.

 - There are race-specific technologies that are not common in average shoes.
 It is best to understand their function and to look for the best Inov-8 race shoes that have them.
 These features will improve your advantage in racing.
 One of these race-specific features is the spike configuration in the outsole.